steveculshaw/brindlewoodbay/README.md

 The pamphlet mentions various "protectors", including flame boy.

 Winnie pulls a fast one and gets Stephen Blair out of jail, completely flustering Alvin.<br>
-He confirms they (the Midwives) are trying to summon this Million Handed Lord.
+He confirms they (the Midwives) are trying to summon this Million Handed Lord.<br>
 Says that Eudora 'Dorrie' Coffin (*Chair of the Brindlewood Bay Lunch Club*) is one of the Midwives.<br>
 Etienne Beauregard was also a survivor.